Millicent Martin: Film

 In the mid-1960s, Martin appeared in the British feature films Nothing But the Best (1964), Those Magnificent Men in Their Flying Machines (1965), Stop the World – I Want to Get Off (1966), and Alfie (1966).

 Personal life

-During the early 1960s Martin lived adjacent to Abbey Road studios.
-She was so close that she could occasionally hear producer George Martin speaking to the artists during a recording session.

-She was married to the pop singer Ronnie Carroll from 1958 until 1965, and subsequently to actor Norman Eshley, but both marriages ended in divorce.
-She has been married to American Marc Alexander since 1978, and is now a permanent resident of the United States.
+Martin was married to the pop singer Ronnie Carroll from 1958 to 1965, and subsequently to actor Norman Eshley; both marriages ended in divorce.
+She has been married to American Marc Alexander since 1978, and became a permanent resident of the United States.